rafayethossain/rafayethossain.github.io/_posts/2018-08-05-Introduction-to-Software-Testing.md

 ### Your Action Plan to Embrace Quality

-You don’t have to be a professional tester to improve quality.
-Start here:
+Ready to integrate quality into your development process?
+Here’s a practical action plan to get started, even if you’re not a professional tester:

 1.  **Think Like a Tester:** The next time you use an app, ask yourself: "What could go wrong here?"
 Try to break it.
 2.  **Advocate for Users:** During team meetings, be the voice that asks, "Is this feature truly user-friendly?"